Euphredes/Greanleaf/README.txt

            Background

 III.
-Experienced Scientific Programmer with a demonstrated history of working in
-Computer Software for over ten years.
-Strong Engineering Professional with a Bachelor of Science and a
+Experienced scientific programmer with a demonstrated history of working in computer software for over ten years.
+Strong engineering professional with a Bachelor of Science and a
 Master of Engineering, both, in
 Industrial Engineering, as well as